nabelhm/prepaid-card-as-abstract/README.md

 Prepaid cards are grouped into categories.

-A category has a strid property to identify it and a description.
+A category has a strid (string id) property to identify it and a description.
-It has a cost and an utility, both properties represented in money.
+It has a cost and an utility, both properties represented in money format.

 You need to create your manager implementing `CategoryManagerInterface`.